-After all that fabric-cleaning drama, you will be pleased to know that the frame is generally a much easier hill to climb.
+After all that fabric-cleaning drama, you’ll be pleased to know that the frame is generally a much easier hill to climb.

-- Begin by inspecting the entire frame to ensure it is in working order and that no part of it is bent or cracked.
+- Begin by inspecting the entire frame to ensure it’s in working order and that none of it is bent or cracked.

-- Check that your brakes are working correctly.
+- Check that the brakes are working correctly.

 - Use your compressed air can or a brush to whisk away any crumbs stuck in or on the joints and poles.

-- Use a gentle, baby safe cleaner or terry cloth wetted with a soap and water mixture to wipe down each part of the frame.
+- Use a gentle, baby-safe cleaner or terry cloth to wipe down each part of the frame.
 Be sure to give sticky areas an extra scrub with your terry cloth.

 - Pat or wipe dry.
 If possible, avoid drying for an extended period in any direct sunlight, as this could potentially compromise the integrity of the frame.

-Avoid using any particularly corrosive cleaners, like bleach, or textured materials when wiping down the frame, as these can weaken the frame’s strength and scratch up the exterior.
+Avoid using any particularly corrosive cleaners, like bleach or textured materials, when wiping down the frame, as these can weaken the frame’s strength and scratch the exterior.

 #6 Cleaning stroller wheels